Denmark — Påskeferie

 Påskbrasa (Easter Bonfire)

 To scare witches away, the people used to light up large bonfires called påskbrasor.
 This custom is still common in the southwest part of Sweden, in particular in the province of Bohuslän.
 Recently the custom has become quite large creating problems on the islands outside of Gothenburg, where people have discovered that old Christmas trees make excellent bonfires.
 People are competing for the biggest fire and are even raiding neighboring villages and suburbs to steal their old Christmas trees.
-The bonfires have grown to a size that the fire brigade is needed to keep them under control, and local governments have to issue decrees of when, where, and how fires are allowed.
+The bonfires have grown to a size that the fire brigade is needed to keep them under control.
+Local governments have to issue decrees of when, where, and how fires are allowed.

 Whatever your traditions are, we wish you a Happy Easter.